 Sometimes we may feel worried or scared about how we may be feeling.

 If you are, it's important that you open up to someone you trust.
 This could be an older family member, a close friend or a school teacher.
-They can also encourage you if you need further support and we've highlighted some of the organisations who can help below.
+They can also encourage you if you need further support.
+They can help you to access our Child and Adolescent Mental Health Services (CAMHS) who offer mental health and wellbeing support to young people in North East Lincolnshire.

 You can also speak to your GP who will be able to offer advice and signposting.